joeycasey87/cookiecutter_testing/docs/create_your_own_plugin.rst

 Minimal plugin project
 ----------------------

-Let's suppose that we want to add a new postprocessor to pysteps.
-The name of the postprocessor will be denoted as xxx.
+Let's suppose that we want to add two new importers to pysteps for reading the radar composites from the "Awesome Bureau of Composites", kindly abbreviated as "abc".
+The composites provided by this institution are available in two different
+formats: Netcdf and Grib2.
+The details of each format are not important for the rest of this description.
+Just remember the names of the two formats.

-Without further ado, let's create a python package  (a.k.a. the plugin) implementing the postprocessor.
+Without further ado, let's create a python package  (a.k.a. the plugin) implementing the two importers.
 For simplicity, we will only include the elements that are strictly needed for the plugin to be installed and to work correctly.

-The minimal python package to implement an postprocessor plugin has the following
+The minimal python package to implement an importer plugin has the following
 structure:

 ::

-    pysteps-postprocessor-xxx       (project name)
+    pysteps-importer-abc        (project name)
-    ├── pysteps_postprocessor_xxx    (package name)
+    ├── pysteps_importer_abc    (package name)
-    │  ├── postprocessor_xxx.py  (importer module)
+    │  ├── importer_abc_xyz.py  (importer module)
     │  └── __init__.py          (Initialize the pysteps_importer_abc package)
     ├── setup.py                (Build and installation script)
     └── MANIFEST.in             (manifest template)